vitejs/vite/docs/guide/philosophy.md

 ## Lean Extendable Core

 Vite doesn't intend to cover every use case for every user.
-[Vite core](https://github.com/vitejs/vite) must remain lean with a small API surface to keep the project maintainable long-term.
+Vite aims to support the most common patterns to build Web apps out-of-the-box, but [Vite core](https://github.com/vitejs/vite) must remain lean with a small API surface to keep the project maintainable long-term.
 This goal is possible thanks to [Vite's rollup-based plugin system](./api-plugin.md).
-Features that can be implemented as plugins will not be added to Vite core. [vite-plugin-pwa](https://vite-pwa-org.netlify.app/) is a great example of what can be achieved out of Vite core, and there are a lot of [well maintained plugins](https://github.com/vitejs/awesome-vite#plugins) to cover your needs.
+Features that can be implemented as external plugins will generally not be added to Vite core. [vite-plugin-pwa](https://vite-pwa-org.netlify.app/) is a great example of what can be achieved out of Vite core, and there are a lot of [well maintained plugins](https://github.com/vitejs/awesome-vite#plugins) to cover your needs.
 Vite works closely with the Rollup project to ensure that plugins can be used in both plain-rollup and Vite projects as much as possible, trying to push needed extensions to the Plugin API upstream when possible.

 ## A Pragmatic Approach to Performance